-Prerequisite: Credit or concurrent enrollment in Computer Information Systems 2478 or demonstrated competence approved by the instructor.
+Prerequisite: Credit or concurrent enrollment in Comput Information Systems 2478 or demonstrated competent approved by the instructor.
 This course presents a functional systems-level review of PC hardware and the organization of components and devices into architectural configurations.
-Students will learn how to prepare and evaluate system specifications, trouble-shoot minor hardware problems, configure and install hardware, manage memory, modify and patch short assembler language programs.
-Laboratory fee.
+Students will learn how to prepare and evalual system specifications, trouble-shoot minor hardware problems, configure and Install hardware, manage memor modify and patch short assembler language programs Laboratory fee.
 (3 Lec., 3 Lab.)